 Frequently asked questions

-The following information is about the Holidays Act remediation process being undertaken by Victoria University of Wellington (the University), the impact on eligible current employees, and the process for eligible former employees to request a remediation recalculation and the next steps.
+The following information is about the Holidays Act remediation process being undertaken by the University.

 On this page:

 - Why is this remediation necessary?

 - Who is in scope for remediation?

 - Who has completed the recalculations?

 - Why has it taken so long to complete the recalculations?